-Validators are used to guarantee accuracy of existing issue data or data entered on a transition screen before a transition is performed.
+Validators are used to guarantee accuracy of existing issue data or data entered on a transition screen before a transition is executed.

 JWT for Jira Cloud currently offers a single, but yet very powerful validator to let you control under what circumstances users can execute a transition - the Jira expression validator.